dact-chant/PyCantus/README.md

 For more advanced and specific tasks there are four other tutorials in the `tutorials` folder, one describing some basics about the data for Gregorian chant beginners (`02_intro_to_chant_data.ipynb`), two working with repertoire (`03_traditions_detection.ipynb` and `04_unseen_species.ipynb`) and two working with melodies (`05_melody_vs_mode.ipynb` and `06_melody_classification.ipynb`).
 They would show you more possibilities in using `PyCantus` and hopefully also possibilities in Gregorian chant research in general.

+## Development documentation

+Development documentation can be found in `docs` folder under `development_docs.md`.

+Standard generated docstrings documentation can be found from `docs\build\html\index.html` entry point when opened in any web browser.

 ### Installing PyCantus library locally